 So, you have done the hard data interpretation and your fingers are itching to tweak your campaign, change CTA’s, button colours and email subject lines all at once?
 Hold your horses!

-This is the time for you to take a deep breath, make a cup of tea and think carefully about how you want to apply your insights strategically to your campaign.
+This is the time for you to take a deep breath, make a cup of tea and think carefully about how you want to apply your insights strategically to your inbound marketing campaign.